udaan-iitt/editions/2024_Winter/victoria-mint.md

 Another point of contention was that my reputation with the Sirii was not high enough for me to be allowed to set foot on Mutris, so the pilgrims would often settle for transport to a neighbouring system if my price was negotiable.
 Suffice it to say, I was not involved in many pilgrimages (which was fine by me, since the Pacifier was not designed to act as a ferry)

 Soon enough, my reputation with the Sirii reached a level where I was trusted by them to buy any ship of Sirii design.
-Naturally, my first Sirii ship was the Divinity, which was a carrier-class ship designed to serve as a drone-platform.
+Naturally, my first Sirii ship was the Divinity, which was a carrier-class ship designed to serve as a drone platform.
 To go with it, I also installed several Fidelity drone docks, which now allowed me to traverse unopposed through all of Sirii space.
 The local pirates were no match for me, and hunting them had lost charm since my drones destroyed them offscreen.

-Traveling back the way I came, I stumbled upon another Great House - the Za'lek.
+Travelling back the way I came, I stumbled upon another Great House - the Za'lek.
 Originally established as an Imperial research division, the concentration of scientists and academic types resulted in the formation of a new technocratic culture on the planets they colonized.
 Eventually, the Za'lek were granted the title of a Great House after it became clear to the Emperor that the brain drain happening from Imperial planets to Za'lek space was all but irreversible, and that any military solutions were off the table since the Za'lek had developed vastly superior technology by that point.

 The Za'lek ethos is antithetical to order; this is reflected in everything from their academia-inspired government structure to their apathy towards pirates operating freely on their border with the Dvaered, from their drones which sometimes go haywire and attack nearby vessels to the very designs of their ships, which tend to be comically asymmetric.
 The Za'lek have idolized the pursuit of science and treat it in much the same way that the Sirii treat their religion or the Dvaered treat their railguns.